 The Internet has revolutionized the way we learn, work, and do business.
 Home broadband access has become more and more of a need for families to participate in modern society.
 Job applications, homework, health services and a host of other daily activities require high-speed connectivity.

-Studies show that students without access are struggling as schools begin to use more online resources, including putting daily assignments online.
-This disadvantage continues out of the classroom and into the workplace, where eighty percent of Fortune Five Hundred businesses have moved job applications online and the use of social media by job recruiters to attract candidates is standard.
+Studies show that students without access to high-speed internet have struggled as schools begin to use more online resources, including putting daily assignments online.
+This disadvantage continues beyond the classroom and into the workplace, where eighty percent of Fortune Five Hundred businesses have moved job applications online and the use of social media by job recruiters to attract candidates has become standard.

 Click on the service provider(s) that offers home Internet at your address to learn more about the programs offered.